brickbots/PiFinder/README.md

 # PiFinder
- A plate solving telescope finder based around a Raspberry PI and RPI HQ Camera
+ A plate solving telescope finder based around a Raspberry PI, RPI HQ Camera, and custom UI 'hat'
 ![Banner](./images/banner_overview.png)

 I'm a visual observer using a 16" f4.5 dobsonian.
 The lightweight/low-eyepiece design of my scope is great for transport and use... but it also means there is no great way to add reliable encoders to get solid scope positioning.